akrasuski1/usbasp-uart/README.md

 This repository contains a modification to latest (2011) USBasp firmware.
-According to official [schematic](http://www.fischl.de/usbasp/bilder/usbasp_circuit.png), the UART lines of the ATmega are connected to the ISP socket.
-The firmware did not seem to use them, however.
-UART is often used as main debug element in embedded programming, so having programmer double as debugging unit would save much time for amateurs.
+According to official [schematic](http://www.fischl.de/usbasp/bilder/usbasp_circuit.png), the UART lines of the ATmega are connected to the ISP socket, however the firmware did not seem to use them.
+UART is often used as main debug element in embedded programming, so having ISP programmer double as debugging unit would save much time for amateurs.

 I modified official USBasp code and added UART capabilities.
 It turned out to be pretty complex task - if we want to